 4. Preparing for possible revocation of licenses or certifications due to repeated violations.

-Meticulous adherence to these compliance deadlines is essential to mitigate risks and ensure uninterrupted business operations across state lines.
+Adherence to these compliance deadlines mitigates risk and ensures uninterrupted business operations across state lines.

 1. Conducting comprehensive reviews of state-specific independent contractor laws to align classification criteria accordingly.